bytedeco/javacv-examples/OpenCV2_Cookbook/README.md

 Why Scala?
 ----------

 [Scala](http://www.scala-lang.org) was chosen since it is more expressive than Java.
 You can achieve the same result with smaller amount of code.
 Smaller boilerplate code makes examples easier to read and understand.
 Compiled Scala code is fast, similar to Java and C++.

-Scala supports writing of scripts, code that can be executed without explicit compiling.
+Unlike Java or C++, Scala supports writing of scripts - code that can be executed without explicit compiling.
 Scala also has a console, called REPL, where single lines of code can be typed in and executed on a spot.
 Both of those features make prototyping of OpenCV-based programs easier in Scala than in Java.
-Last but not least, IDE support for Scala reached level of maturity allowing easy creation, modification, and execution of Scala code.
-In particular, the [Scala plugin](http://blog.jetbrains.com/scala/)  for [JetBrains IDEA](http://www.jetbrains.com/idea/) works very well.
+Last but not least, IDE support for Scala reached level of maturity allowing easy creation, modification, and execution of Scala code.In particular, the [Scala plugin](http://blog.jetbrains.com/scala/)  for [JetBrains IDEA](http://www.jetbrains.com/idea/) works very well.
 There is also Scala support for [Eclipse](http://scala-ide.org/index.html) and [NetBeans](https://github.com/dcaoyuan/nbscala).

 | [Next: Chapter 1>](src/main/scala/opencv2_cookbook/chapter01) |